 On the 5th of August 1962, Nelson Mandela was arrested outside Howick, KwaZulu-Natal.
 After his capture, Mandela spent 27 years of his life in prison.
 The Nelson Mandela Capture Site commemorates this moment in history.
 A powerful sculpture sits at the end of a long, peaceful walk, symbolizing Mandela’s long walk to freedom.
-The capture site is situated only a few kilometers away from the ANEW Hotel Hilton.
+The Capture Site is a must-visit when it comes to activities and things to do in Kwazulu-Natal.
+Situated only a few kilometers away from the ANEW Hotel Hilton, this historic location is definitely worth visiting during your stay.

 About the Capture Site Sculptor